nesi/oa4mp-shibboleth/README.md

 running on the same host as the OAuth server.
 But as it is fully configurable, it can be adapted to retrieve and process user information that is supplied to the tomcat environment that the OAuth servlet is running in by any other means.

+# Changelog

+1.1.1-nesi.2, 30/05/2014

+Changed attributes to be passed in to servlet as request attributes instead of headers, for increased security.

+1.1.1-nesi.1, 28/05/2014

+Initial Release

 # Installation: